gmontoya/lilac/README.md

 `$ cd $fedXPath`

-`$ ./cli.sh -c $configFile -d $federationDescriptionFile -f JSON -folder results @q $queryStringFile`
+`$ ./cli.sh -c configFile -d federationDescriptionFile -f JSON -folder results @q queryStringFile`

-where $configFile corresponds to a configuration file such as $lilachome/data/diseasomeSetup/confFile with values at least for the parameters: EndpointsFile, FragmentsSources, FragmentsDefinitionFolder, PredicateIndex, SourceSelectionStrategy, Random
+where configFile corresponds to a configuration file such as $lilachome/data/diseasomeSetup/confFile with values at least for the parameters: EndpointsFile, FragmentsSources, FragmentsDefinitionFolder, PredicateIndex, SourceSelectionStrategy, Random

-$federationDescriptionFile is a FedX federation description and $queryStringFile is a text file that contains the query to execute
+federationDescriptionFile is a FedX federation description and queryStringFile is a text file that contains the query to execute

 About the parameters: